-Adobe’s 2019 Digital Trends report names customer experience as the most exciting business opportunity for 2021 – not content marketing, social media, or any other form of digital marketing.
+Adobe’s latest Digital Trends report names customer experience as the most exciting business opportunity for 2021 – not content marketing, social media, or any other form of digital marketing.

 The customer experience has always been important, of course.
 But in today’s increasingly digital world, the way that consumers research and choose which products to buy is changing.

 It’s not a case of advertising becoming less effective.
 But consumers are no longer passively relying on advertising and information from salespeople to inform them about products.

 Instead, they’re going out and doing their own research from a number of different sources – they’ll use social media, blogs, video reviews, and other online information to build up a picture of the products and services they’re considering buying.
 They’ll also use the official information supplied on the brand website.

 Over 80% of smartphone users research information on their phones before making a purchase in-store, and the vast majority of consumers read online reviews before making a purchase either online or offline.

 In other words, it’s not enough to tell the world about how great you are anymore.
 You have to prove it.
 And this is only possible by providing truly great customer experiences.
 Almost 90% of companies are now competing primarily on the basis of customer experience, compared to only 36% in 2010.
 This puts CX above price and other traditionally critical factors.